Advance your career or switch fields with continuing education in high-demand industries like healthcare, tech, and education.

 Two 2023 graduates receive the Outstanding Undergraduate Returning Adult Student Award recognizing exceptional determination and perseverance.

-DACA beneficiaries benefit from a UW–Madison study abroad program in Mexico supported by Continuing Studies.
+DACA beneficiaries benefit from a UW–Madison study abroad program in Mexico supported by the Division of Continuing Studies.

 A student services coordinator shares four myths about financial aid for returning adult students — and what you should know instead.